Free corrective action and capa form

 Commercial Director

 A corrective and preventive action (CAPA) form is a structured document used in quality and safety management systems to record, investigate and resolve non-conformances.
-It ensures that when an issue is identified - whether through an audit, incident, customer complaint, inspection or management review - the organisation follows a systematic process: describe the problem, contain the immediate risk, analyse the root cause, implement corrective actions to fix it, implement preventive actions to stop it recurring, verify completion, and review effectiveness.
-CAPA forms are a core requirement of ISO 9001 (quality), ISO 45001 (safety) and many industry-specific standards.
+It ensures that when an issue is identified, whether through an audit, incident, customer complaint, inspection or management review, the organisation follows a systematic process: describe the problem, contain the immediate risk, analyse the root cause, implement corrective actions to fix it, implement preventive actions to stop it recurring, verify completion, and review effectiveness.
+CAPA forms are a core requirement of ISO 9001 (quality management), ISO 45001 (occupational health and safety) and many industry-specific standards including AS/NZS ISO 9001.

 - Systematic problem resolution: ensures every issue follows a structured path from identification to verified closure.